AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/custom-component.md

     ...
     ```

     The `uber-jar` is only included when the `classic` profile is invoked, i.e `mvn clean install -PautoInstallSinglePackage -Pclassic`.
 Again, this is unique to this project.
-In a real-world project, generated from the AEM Project Archetype the `uber-jar` will be the default if the version of AEM specified is 6.5 or 6.4.
+In a real-world project, generated from the AEM Project Archetype the `uber-jar` is the default if the version of AEM specified is 6.5 or 6.4.

     The [uber-jar](https://experienceleague.adobe.com/docs/experience-manager-65/developing/devtools/ht-projects-maven.html#experience-manager-api-dependencies) contains all public Java APIs exposed by AEM 6.x.
 The version is maintained in the Parent reactor pom located at the root of the project `aem-guides-wknd/pom.xml`.